 Once upon a time there was a disruptive smartphone maker called OnePlus.
 Its aim was to build a truly powerful, flagship-specced smartphone at a fraction of the price of its competition.
-At the beginning, only a select few seemed to know of OnePlus' existence - after all, the first device launched on the now discontinued CyanogenMod open-source software platform - but even back in 2014 we think it did a sterling job, as we wrote in our review.
+At the beginning, only a select few seemed to know of OnePlus' existence - after all, the first device launched on the now discontinued CyanogenMod open-source software platform - but even back in 2014 we think it did a sterling job.

 - Mirror Grey/Nebula Blue/Almond